 RIGs are led by RIG coordinators or co-coordinators who organize and publicize events and activities.
 RIGs can be multi-year groups or groups that come together around a specific theme or idea.

 UO faculty, graduate students (with a faculty advisor), or staff are eligible to apply for CSWS RIG Sponsorship.
-RIGs seeking funding can apply for RIG Innovation Funding.
-Other RIGs receive sponsorship in the form of links on our website, access to the CSWS listserv for publicity and communication, assistance with scheduling rooms, as well as access to the Jane Grant Conference Room and the Acker Conference Room.
+RIGs seeking funding can apply for RIG Innovation Funding (see below).
+RIGs receive sponsorship in the form of links on our website, access to the CSWS listserv for publicity and communication, assistance with scheduling rooms, as well as access to the Jane Grant Conference Room and the Acker Conference Room.

 CSWS offers small grants to faculty and graduate students to organize interdisciplinary research interest groups and working groups focused on particular themes for the academic year.
 Working groups will provide participants the opportunity to discuss readings and share their research.
 Funding may be used to pay for reading materials, food, and visits by scholars.
-Groups are encouraged to use working groups as the foundation for future conferences and symposia, course development, and publications.
+RIGs are encouraged to use working groups as the foundation for future conferences and symposia, course development, and publications.

 Those interested in organizing a working group should submit a proposal that includes the following elements: